 This course will continue to build on reading and writing skills.
 More complex literature will be read and analyzed.
 Students will learn to construct research papers and use different types of writing for different purposes.
-Students will also prepare and deliver speeches and hone verbal and non-verbal interpersonal communication skills.
-The study of grammar, the mechanics of writing, advanced vocabulary and reading fluency will be included.
+The study of grammar, the mechanics of writing, advanced vocabulary, and reading fluency will be included.
 An emphasis will be placed on equipping students with the skills to evaluate and select quality literature that upholds Christian standards, both for pleasure and informational purposes.
-Prerequisites: English I and English II.
+Prerequisites: English 1 and English 2.